 Larry is a retired California State Parks District Maintenance Chief, with 35 years' experience working in various State Parks in the Central Coast area, starting at Big Basin in 1981.
 He currently works as a consultant for Save the Redwoods League and helps with conferences at the California State Parks Statewide Trails office.

-Jessica is the Parks Program Manager for Save the Redwoods League, a non-profit partner organization on the Big Basin Nature Museum & Research Center renovation project.
-She has over 10 years of experience working in land conservation and restoration, beginning in stewardship for a land trust in Oregon, then moving to California, where she has been working for Save the Redwoods League since 2011.
+Jessica is the Land Project and Stewardship Manager for Save the Redwoods League, a non-profit partner organization on the Big Basin Nature Museum & Research Center renovation project.
+She has over 12 years of experience working in land conservation and restoration, beginning in stewardship for a land trust in Oregon, then moving to California, where she has been working for Save the Redwoods League since 2011.
 Jessica’s role has her managing multiple partnerships and projects with California state parks, as well as national, regional, and county parks.

 Deborah is the Education and Interpretation Manager at Save the Redwoods League.
 Deborah joined the League in 2013 with over 8 years of experience teaching students environmental science.
 Before joining the League she worked for an environmental education organization, where she taught watershed ecology to elementary school students.
 Deborah has also worked for the National Park Service, KQED and the UC Cooperative Extension creating curriculum and outreach material relating to the natural history and ecology of the Bay Area.
 At the League, Deborah deals with everything “education and interpretation.”
 She runs our education grants program and our elementary and high school programs.
 She partners with education organizations and state and national parks to enhance their redwood education and interpretation programs and engages the public in our citizen science projects.